hadicodes/Bamazon/README.md

 # Bamazon
 Bamazon is an Amazon-like storefront built with MySQL and node.js.
-The app will take in orders from customers and deplete stock from the store's inventory.
+The app will take in orders from customers and deplete stock from the store's inventory whose data is stored in a MySQL database.

 ---